 Economic growth gauge gained last week: ECRI

-NEW YORK (Reuters) - A measure of future U.S. economic growth improved last week, while the annualized growth rate also rose, a research group said on Friday.
+NEW YORK (Reuters) - A measure of future economic growth edged up last week, while the annualized growth rate also improved, a research group said on Friday.

-The Economic Cycle Research Institute, a New York-based independent forecasting group, said its Weekly Leading Index rose to 127.7 in the week ended Dec 7 from 126.7 the previous week.
-That was originally reported as 126.8.
+The Economic Cycle Research Institute, a New York-based independent forecasting group, said its Weekly Leading Index rose to 131.0 in the week ended May 3 from 130.6 the previous week.

 The index's annualized growth rate climbed to 7.3 percent from 7.1 percent a week earlier.

 - U.S. man sues soccer star Cristiano Ronaldo over CR7 trademark